kuafuwang/LPG-cpp-runtime/README.md

 ## About LPG
-The LALR parser generator ([LPG]( https://sourceforge.net/projects/lpg )) is a tool for developing scanners and parsers written in Java, C++ or C. Input is specified by BNF rules.
+The LALR parser generator ([LPG]( https://sourceforge.net/projects/lpg )) is a tool for developing scanners and parsers written in C#,Java, C++ or C. Input is specified by BNF rules.
 LPG supports backtracking (to resolve ambiguity), automatic AST generation and grammar inheritance.

 ## About LPG support cpp-runtime version
 Here it is ([LPG2 support cpp-runtime]( https://github.com/kuafuwang/LPG2 ))